Best places to visit in South Sikkim

 There are other beautiful destinations in South Sikkim too…each with its unique brand of charm.
 Learn all about the popular spots and unexplored upcoming destinations in South Sikkim.

 Easily the most popular destination of South Sikkim, Namchi has been now developed as an active centre of religious tourism.
-All the four holy dhams of India have been replicated in Namchi and there is also a gigantic statue of Guru Padmasambhave.
+All the four holy dhams of India have been replicated in Namchi in the most visited attraction here known as Char Dham.
+There is also a gigantic statue of Guru Padmasambhave.
 Another important religious attraction in Namchi is the Samdruptse Hill which is supposed to possess mythical wish fulfilling properties…incidentally this was once a volcanic site.

 The ngadak monastery, doling Gompa, shirdi sai mandir and pilgrimage centre, namchi rock garden are other beautiful attractions around Namchi.
 Another great place to visit is Namchi Helipad that’s a largish open space commanding views of the char dham, town and the Kanchenjungha peaks.